rook/rook/design/ceph/ceph-mon-pv.md

 template, then Rook will use a default value.
 This is possible because unlike the storage requirements of OSDs (xf: StorageClassDeviceSets), reasonable defaults (e.g. 5-10 GB) exist for monitor daemon storage needs.

+`MON_DISK_BIG` alert is triggered if the size of the monitor’s database is larger than `mon_data_size_warn` (default: 15 GiB) config. `DataSizeWarn` can be used to override the default `mon_data_size_warn`. `DataSizeWarn` should be used only in case of monitors on PV.
+Its value should be less than storage requirement provided in the VolumeClaimTemplate.

+For example: If the storage requirement for monitor PV is 15Gi then `DataSizeWarn` could be set to 10Gi.
+This will set the `mon_data_size_warn` config to 10Gi and `MON_DISK_BIG` alert will be triggered when this threshold of 10Gi is exceeded.

+If `DataSizeWarn` is not provided then rook will set the `mon_data_size_warn` to 90% of the storage requirement mentioned in the `VolumelClaimTemplate`

 *Logs and crash data*.
 The current implementation continues the use of a HostPath volume based on `dataDirHostPath` for storing daemon log and crash